-This project will conduct a comparative examination of civil-military-police responses during COVID-19 in Australia, United States and New Zealand.
+This project conducts a comparative examination of civil-military-police responses during COVID-19 in Australia, United States and New Zealand.
 The project contributes evidence to a field where relationships, roles and responsibilities, and leadership structures have historically formed through necessity rather than through an institutionalised approach.
 Exploratory case studies of Australia, New Zealand, and the U.S. will be used to map civil-military-police responses to COVID-19.
-A mixed method research strategy will be used to collect data via surveys and key informant interviews spanning strategic, operational and tactical levels of civil-military-police interaction.
+A mixed method research strategy is used to collect data via surveys and key informant interviews spanning strategic, operational and tactical levels of civil-military-police interaction.

 This will be achieved through the following objectives: